Degenerative Disc Disease

 The most common symptom of degenerative disc disease is pain in the neck or back.
 However, some people with this condition do not experience pain.
 The following are symptoms of degenerative disc disease.

-- Pain when twisting, reaching, bending or with movement
+- Pain when twisting, reaching, bending, or with movement

 - Pain that limits your daily activities